 During the beginning of the year 2018, the ACARBIO team in collaboration with CREA (consiglio per la ricerca in agricoltura) and local farmers, started a project to investigate the best technique to cultivate and manage the Re Fiascone Tomato on the terraces of the Amalfi Coast and surrounding areas.

-The study is conducted by two ACARBIO members, Valeria Fattoruso, entomologist, and Lorenz Frei, landscape architect, with the support of Rosa Pepe of CREA and Stefania A. from University of Bolzano, in the garden terraces of ACARBIO, located in Polvica, Tramonti.
+The study is conducted by two ACARBIO members, Valeria Fattoruso, entomologist, and Lorenz Frei, landscape architect, with the support of the agronomist Rosa Pepe of CREA and Stefania A. from University of Bolzano, in the garden terraces of ACARBIO, located in Polvica, Tramonti.

 With two different methods, QBS (biological quality of soil index) which uses insects as biological indicator, and chemical soil analysis, which implies laboratory measurements of PH, nitrogen content, and enzyme activity, the main idea is to understand Tramonti’s actual state of the soils.
 At the end, a better cultivation in the future, could become a key factor to promote the farming and counteract the rural depopulation of this area.